Rmariner25/moengage_brewery/README.md

 * Users can rate breweries and post reviews.
 * Google maps on brewery-details page
 * Caching breweries data and search results to optimize page response time.
-* Advance login features such as reset password/forgot password.
-* User can edit their profile.

 ## Screenshots